rjferguson21/big-bang/docs/k8s-storage/README.md

 **Notes**

+- Apache License 2.0
-- Super easy use, apply CSI spec and you are done!
+- Very easy to install and use, apply CSI spec and you are ready.

 ## Azure Disk CSI